 Read and perform written music (sight-reading).
 Identify and notate heard music (dictation).
 Skills include aural identification of intervals, primary triads, major and minor scales.
 Vocal reading includes one and two part diatonic vocal lines in major and minor keys using moveable-do solfege and la-based minor.
 One and two part rhythm drills include various note values, subdivision of the beat, simple and compound meters, and basic conducting patterns.
 Dictation exercises include hearing and notating basic diatonic melodies in simple and compound meters with only basic subdivisions of the beat.
+Lecture/ practice.
+Upper-level course.
 Prerequisite: MUSC 1010 or MUSC 1110.
-Lecture/Practice.
-Upperlevel course.

-MUSC 2150: Aural Skills II
+MUSC 2150 : Aural Skills II

 Read and perform written music (sight-reading).
 Identify and notate heard music (dictation).
 Continue to advance the skills introduced in Aural Skills I. Aural Skills II content includes aural identification of intervals, primary triads, scales and basic harmonic progressions.
 Vocal reading includes one and two part vocal lines in major and minor keys with increasing use of large intervals, chromaticism and modulation, using moveable-do solfege and la-based minor.
 One and two part rhythm drills include subdivisions of the beat using various note values and meters, syncopation, and irregular or changing meters.
 Dictation exercises include hearing and notating basic diatonic melodies in simple and compound meters with the inclusion of new melodic and rhythmic concepts introduced in this course.
+Lecture/practice.
+Upper-level course.
 Prerequisite: MUSC 2140.
-Lecture/Practice.
-Upper-level course.

-MUSC 2321: Class Piano II
+MUSC 2321 : Class Piano II

 Extends knowledge and performance developed in MUSC 1321.
-Prerequisite: MUSC 1321.
-Class/ Laboratory.
 Scheduled to meet at the same time as MUSC 1321.
-Meets CCC General Education requirement in the Arts.
+Lecture/laboratory.
 Upper-level course.
 May be taken twice.
 No more than two credits in any one applied area may be counted toward a degree.
 Applied areas include any course in the MUSC 1300, MUSC 1400, MUSC 1900, MUSC 2300, MUSC 2400 series.
+Prerequisite: MUSC 1321.